 Counselling can help you explore the issues that are troubling you.
 By doing so it can help you better cope with difficult circumstances, emotions or thoughts.
 You may explore past or present life events, relationships, feelings or ways of thinking.
 Having a supportive and confidential environment can help you find your own resources and make choices and changes in your life, or understand yourself in more depth.

 I believe that everyone has the potential to have good mental health and that they know themselves best and when given the right support they are able to achieve personal growth.

 I am Kate Bull, a fully qualified Therapeutic Counsellor registered with the BACP (British Association of Counselling and Psychotherapy) and I have a BSc (Hons) in Psychology and a Diploma in Therapeutic Counselling.
-I work from Laurel House in North Shields and various outdoor locations in the North East.
+I work from rooms in either Whitley Bay or Gosforth High St and various outdoor locations in the North East.